Design Psychology: 10 Essential Experimental Principles

 Understanding how viewers perceive and interpret visuals will give you more control over the impact of your visuals, helping you to communicate more effectively in your designs.

-These principles, however, shouldn't be taken as hard and fast rules.
+These principles in graphic design psychology, however, shouldn’t be taken as hard and fast rules.

 Instead, they should be used as tools and guidelines to help you create visuals that are clearer, more engaging, and that convert more effectively than would otherwise be possible.